itsSantoshkc/itsSantoshkc/README.md

 I'm a self-driven BCA student who builds full-stack web applications to solve real problems.
 My projects span real-time systems, e-commerce platforms, and browser-based design tools — each one pushing me to learn something new.

-Currently seeking a **software development internship** where I can contribute to production systems and grow alongside an experienced team.

 ---